-To promote more engagement consider asking open ended questions or give direct call-to-actions.
+To promote more engagement, consider asking open ended questions or give direct call to actions.
 Here are some examples.

-- Tag your friends below if you know they would love this!
+- “Tag your friends below if you know they would love this!”

-- Share this with your friends that are trying to eat healthy!
+- “Share this with your friends who are trying to eat healthy!”

-- What’s a wild and crazy goal of yours for 2016?
-We’d love to cheer you on!
+- “What’s a wild and crazy goal of yours for 2016?
+We’d love to cheer you on!”

-- About to binge on Netflix - what are your suggestions?
+- “About to binge on Netflix - what are your suggestions?”

 Reach Out and Follow Up

 Pro tip: always approach these relationships from a truly authentic place of giving.
 Don’t go into it prepared to ask for a sale or even hoping they will buy.
 Consider this thanking your VIP’s and passing out the love.
 Whether it turns into something like a purchase or booking is truly icing on the cake, not the end goal.

-We recently reached out to some of our active commenters who happened to be small biz owners just to ask them how it was going.
-We wanted to know all about their biz, their struggles and challenges and what we could do to make it better.
+We recently reached out to some of our active commenters who happened to be small biz owners, just to ask them how it was going.
+We wanted to know all about their biz, their struggles, and challenges, and what we could do to make it better.
 We got loads of ideas for future content just from one phone call!
 We want our audience (clients or not) to know that we are in their corner.